 One of the first steps towards fulfilling the dream of becoming a pilot is to obtain a medical certificate.
-This is part of the student pilot certification process.
+This is especially important for student pilots since this is part of the student pilot certification process.
 Once obtained, all medical certificates expire after a set period of time and must be renewed.
 Alternatively, pilots who meet the BasicMed criteria have the option of transitioning to the BasicMed certification program after obtaining their initial standard FAA medical certificate.

 The FAA medical certificate disqualifying conditions include: